Ed-o/devops-scripts/logstamp/README.md

         If the two strings match then the file has not been changed since that point and your backup is confirmed as untouched (at least at this point)

+# Requirements

+This script uses sha256 to generate the stamp hash number (the checksum of the file so far)

+This command should be on most linuxes.
+If you dont have it you can add it or change the command to something similar like md5sum
+(which will do a smaller similar checksum, but a smart auditor will say md5 is a bit old and cracked now you should use sha or similar).